United States strike wave of 1945–1946: Background

 Throughout the Second World War, the National War Labor Board gave trade unions the responsibility for maintaining labor discipline in exchange for closed membership.
 This led to acquiescence on the part of labor leaders to businesses and various wildcat strikes on the part of the workers.
 The strikes were largely a result of tumultuous postwar economic adjustments; with 10 million soldiers returning home, and the transfer of people from wartime sectors to traditional sectors, inflation was 8% in 1945, 14% in 1946, and 8% in 1947.
-Many of the protests from 1945 to 1946 were for better pay and working hours, but only one study done by Jerome F. Scott and George C. Homans of 118 strikes in Detroit from 1944 to 1945, found that only four were for wages, with the rest being for discipline, company policies or firings.
+Many of the protests from 1945 to 1946 were for better pay and working hours, but only one study done by Jerome F. Scott and George C. Homans of 118 strikes in Detroit from 1944 to 1945, found that only four were for wages, with the rest being for discipline and company policies or firings.
+The strike wave was marked by a relatively low incidence of violence involving workers and their unions.
+It contributed notably to the structure of postwar industrial relations and to the range of social and economic strategies open to the labor movement.